liberize/ssc/README.md

 * g++ (5.2 or above)
 * perl (probably already installed)
 * libarchive-dev, acl-dev, libz-dev (only required by -E flag)
+* libandroid-wordexp (If you're using Termux)

 # Usage

 ```bash
 ./ssc script binary
 ```

+> [!IMPORTANT]
+> If you're using Android (with Termux), We recommend you to run it via bash instead of treating it as an executable because of system hiearchy problem.

 More options